NotPetya

-NotPetya is malware that was first seen in a worldwide attack starting on June 27, 2017.
-The main purpose of the malware appeared to be to effectively destroy data and disk structures on compromised systems.
-Though NotPetya presents itself as a form of ransomware, it appears likely that the attackers never intended to make the encrypted data recoverable.
+NotPetya is malware that was used by Sandworm Team in a worldwide attack starting on June 27, 2017.
+While NotPetya appears as a form of ransomware, its main purpose was to destroy data and disk structures on compromised systems; the attackers never intended to make the encrypted data recoverable.
 As such, NotPetya may be more appropriately thought of as a form of wiper malware.
-NotPetya contains worm-like features to spread itself across a computer network using the SMBv1 exploits EternalBlue and EternalRomance.[1][1][2]
+NotPetya contains worm-like features to spread itself across a computer network using the SMBv1 exploits EternalBlue and EternalRomance.[1][2][3][4]

 Enterprise | T1486 | Data Encrypted for Impact |